Healthdirect Free Australian health advice you can count on.

 What is dengue fever?

-Dengue fever is an illness that is similar to a serious case of the flu.
-It is caused by a virus carried by mosquitoes.
+Dengue fever or dengue virus infection is an illness with symptoms that are like a bad case of the flu.
+However, dengue fever is caused by a virus carried by mosquitoes.
+These mosquitoes are mainly found in: Asia, Africa and South America (see map).

-You can catch dengue fever if you are bitten by an infected mosquito.
-Dengue is found in tropical and sub-tropical countries in Africa, Asia and South America.
-Most areas of Australia do not have the type of mosquitoes that carry dengue, although outbreaks of the disease still occur in North Queensland every year when someone becomes infected overseas, then is bitten by a mosquito in Australia and that mosquito spreads the virus to others.
+Most areas of Australia do not have the type of mosquitoes that carry dengue.
+Outbreaks of the disease still occur in North Queensland every year.
+This happens when someone becomes infected overseas, and is then bitten by a mosquito in Australia.
+That mosquito can then spread dengue virus to others.

 Illustration of the world map with risk areas for dengue fever.